 Employees who work remotely using mobile devices and remote network access get more work done and are more content, research from time management specialist Time Doctor has revealed.

 The company’s study, which was carried out by TINYpulse, found that 91% of workers surveyed said that they get more work done outside of the office.
-On a scale of 1 – 10, remote employees rated their happiness as 8.1, compared to 7.42 for those who worked in the office.
+Additionally, employees who chose to work remotely felt significantly happier and more valued at work in comparison to all employees surveyed.

-The report also revealed that more than 41% said that they ‘enjoy the freedom of choosing when or where to work’.
-Almost a third (28%) claimed that this style of working was more accommodating of their family needs, while 22% said that it was a requirement of their job and 8% said they didn’t like working in an office.
+The report reveals some potential reasons why remote workers feel this way; more than 40% said that they ‘enjoy the freedom of choosing when or where to work’, and almost a third claimed that this style of working was more accommodating of their family needs.